[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Compromise is essential in healthy relationships.
 This means you might not get 100% of what you want in every situation.
 If your needs conflict with your partner’s, it can be useful to have a frank conversation and try to come to a compromise.

 However, you should never compromise on a firm boundary.
-If you’re someone who (like me) tends towards people-pleasing, what the other person thinks is “compromise” can look like you conceding your boundaries in favour of keeping the peace.
+If you’re someone who (like me) tends towards people-pleasing, what the other person thinks is loving compromise can look like you conceding your boundaries to keep the peace.
 Don’t do that.

-One of the biggest headfucks for me in past relationships has been not knowing where I stand or what the other person needs.
+One of the biggest headfucks in a relationship can be not knowing where you stand or what the other person needs.
 By making someone guess at your needs or hiding your true feelings, you’re not doing them any favours.
 People who care about you would rather know what’s going on with you.
+Setting and holding firm boundaries is more loving than being vague.

 Being direct gives the other person the gift of knowing you better and having clear information about what you need.
-Being vague helps no-one.
-Clarity, specificity, and directness are the name of the game when it comes to boundaries.
+Clarity, specificity, and directness are essential when it comes to boundaries.

 Model Respect for Others’ Boundaries

-In a healthy relationship, both (/all) people have their boundaries heard and respected.
-So as well as setting your own boundaries, you need to listen to and adhere to theirs.
+In a healthy relationship, both (/all) people have their boundaries lovingly heard and respected.
+So as well as setting and holding your own boundaries, you need to listen to and adhere to theirs.

 You might do everything right when you set your boundaries, and the other person might still be upset.
-At this point, it’s not your problem.
 While you can sympathise and work with them to get both your needs met, their feelings about your boundaries are ultimately not your job to solve.

 A Dom Ignored My Safeword.
 Now What?

-For anyone who doesn’t know, a safeword is an agreed-upon word that clearly and unambiguously means “stop immediately”.
-They’re often employed in kink and BDSM situations, particularly those where words like “no” and “stop” not being taken at face value is part of the game.
+For anyone who doesn’t know, a safeword is an agreed-upon word that clearly and unambiguously means “stop immediately.”
+Safewords are employed in kink and BDSM situations, particularly those where words like “no” and “stop” not being taken at face value is part of the game or fantasy.
+They’re a way to withdraw consent with no risk of being misunderstood.

-“Red” is a common safeword (with the accompanying “orange”/”amber” meaning pause and check in).
+“Red” is a common safeword (with the accompanying “orange”/”amber” meaning pause and check in.)
 But your safeword can be whatever you want it to be.
-My first one was “canary”.
+Fun fact: my first one was “canary.”

 A safeword is an absolute.
 You should never play without one, no matter how long you’ve been together, and you should never, ever ignore one.
-Oh, and by the way?
-If you haven’t explicitly agreed otherwise, “no” and “stop” are the ultimate safewords in every context.
+Oh, and if you haven’t explicitly agreed otherwise, “no” and “stop” are the ultimate safewords in every context.

 Whatever you feel, and whether the harm is physical or psychological or both, your feelings are valid.
 You are not overreacting.